Google severs Huawei access to Android software | DW | 19.05.2019

-The move means new Huawei phones won't be able to access many Google apps.
+The move means new Huawei smartphones won't be able to access many popular apps.
 The embattled Chinese company is under immense US pressure over its alleged government ties.

+New Huawei smartphones will no longer have access to services such as Gmail, maps and YouTube as well as security updates.

+However, people already owning Huawei phones will be able to use and update apps already downloaded.

 Last week, US President Donald Trump signed an executive order to stop US companies from using telecommunications equipment made by "foreign adversaries" deemed to pose a national security risk.
-Trump blacklisted the Chinese company, denying it access to domestic markets and restricting US sales to the company.
+Trump blacklisted Huawei, denying it access to domestic markets and restricting US sales to the company.

 "We are complying with the order and reviewing the implications," a Google spokesperson said.